Oyuunbilegiin Pürevbaatar: Freestyle career

-At the 2002 World Championships Oyuunbilegiin Pürevbaatar originally won the bronze medal in the men's freestyle 60 kg.
-At the semifinals, he lost to Harun Doğan (TUR) 5-6.
+At the 2002 World Championships which was held 6–7 September in Tehran, Iran, Pürevbaatar originally won the bronze medal in the men's freestyle 60 kg.
+At the semifinals, he lost to Harun Doğan 5-6.
 Nevertheless, Pürevbaatar has a chance of winning a medal though it's not gold or silver.
-Mongolian wrestler won the Bronze Medal match against former World сhampion Mohammad Talaei of Iran 2-2.
-However, the 2002 World Championships gold medallist Harun Doğan of Turkey was disqualified after he tested positive for the banned substance efedrin, therefore, Pürevbaatar upgraded to silver medallist of the 2002 World Championships.
+Mongolian wrestler won the Bronze Medal match against former World сhampion Mohammad Talaei 2-2.
+However, the 2002 World Championships gold medallist Harun Doğan was disqualified after he tested positive for the banned substance efedrin, therefore, Pürevbaatar upgraded to silver medallist of the 2002 World Championships.